bc913/cpp_notes/notes/Concurrency.md

 Check `Call a function exactly onece even if called concurrently using std::once_flag and std::call_once` section

 ### Reader-writer mutex
-There are some instances that exclusive lock (lock by only one thread) is only required during `write` operation and concurrent access by multiple threads is required for `write` operations.
+There are some instances that exclusive lock (lock by only one thread) is only required during `write` operation and concurrent access by multiple threads is required for `read` operations.
 This idiom requires the usage of `std::shared_mutex`.
 ```cpp

 std::shared_mutex m;